EPCCed/Intro-to-HPC/content/Part6_Exercises/exercise0/part2.md

     MPI_Barrier(MPI_COMM_WORLD);

+    // Send different messages from different ranks

+    // Send hello from rank 0

     if (rank == 0)
     {
       printf("Hello world, my name is %s, I am sending this message from process %d of %d total processes executing, which is running on node %s. \n", iname2, rank, size, name);
     }

+    // Send responce from the other ranks

     if (rank != 0)
     {